 Please note Road Changes:

+Although the road works to replace the water main are largely complete there remain short-term excavations.
 Please check current diversion information at stw.works/weepingcrossSTW or 0800 521660

 Following the performance of Haydn's Nelson Mass in the English Haydn Festival in Bridgnorth on Sunday 12th June (see review below), we held a Concert of opera choruses and arias, on Saturday 25th June - see concert programme